Pjt727/numbers-game/README.md

     - fewer numbers and operators
 - make every target possible
     - easier to generate all possible then choose
-- add a help command for the game
+- Add a help command for the game
-- change the way the scoring works
+- Change the way the scoring works
-    - using fewer symbols gives more points?
+    - Using fewer symbols gives more points?
-    - using more symbols gives more points?
+    - Using more symbols gives more points?
-    - certain symbols are worth more?
+    - Are certain symbols worth more?
-    - calculate the percent of your total symbols?
+    - Calculate the percent of your total symbols?
-- mode where there are two target
+- mode where there are two targets
-    - anyone in your expression evals to bonus you get it
+    - If any number/operation in your expression evaluates to a particular number you get it a bonus

 # Setup instructions
 ## short
-- install dependencies in `requirements.txt` and run `main.py` with python
+- Install dependencies in `requirements.txt` and run `main.py` with Python
 ## verbose
-- run these commands in your shell/ terminal in the root directory of this project
+- Run these commands in your shell/ terminal in the root directory of this project
-- set up a python environment (optional)
+- Set up a Python environment (optional)
     - create environment: `python -m venv venv`
-    - python might be `python3` on your path as well
+    - Python might be `python3` on your path as well
     - activate (windows): `venv\Scripts\activate`
-        - if you get a "Scripts are disabled on this system" (powershell error) you can run the follow command
+        - If you get a "Scripts are disabled on this system" (PowerShell error), you can run the following command
-        - you may want to revert this for security reasons
+        - You may want to revert this for security reasons
         - `Set-ExecutionPolicy Unrestricted`
     - activate (mac/ linux): `source venv/bin/activate`
 - install dependencies
     - `pip install -r requirements.txt`
-- if you dont have pip in your path (command not found) but you have python you can use
+- If you don't have pip in your path (command not found) but you have python you can use
     - `python -m pip install -r requirements.txt`
-    - python might be `python3` on your path
+    - Python might be `python3` on your path
-- run the program
+- Run the program
     - `python main.py`
-    - python might be `python3` on your path
+    - Python might be `python3` on your path